anttonalberdi/bamse/README.md

 **Step 11: LULU curation**.
 BAMSE applies the LULU algorithm to curate the ASV table and merge the ASVs that are considered "child" (potentially erroneous) sequences of other ASVs based on their co-occurrence patterns.

 **Step 12: Phylogenetic tree**.
-BAMSE runs Clustal Omega for aligning the ASV sequences and IQ-Tree for building a Maximum Likelihood phylogenetic tree.
+BAMSE runs Clustal Omega for aligning the ASV sequences and IQ-Tree for building a Maximum Likelihood phylogenetic tree that can be used for calculating phylogenetic diversity metrics.

 ## Parameters